Updated on 4 Feb 2020.

-Are you planning to take any long term investment decision in near future?
+Are you planning to take any long term investment decision in the near future?
 Do you know what are the long term investment options available currently?

 Being a long term investor has its own cons, as these types of investments need huge commitment & patience.
-Before you opt for the long term investment options, you should always set aside certain amount for some urgent crisis which may bring any type of financial obstacle.
+Before you opt for the long term investment options, you should always set aside a certain amount for some urgent crisis which may bring any type of financial obstacle.

 In this article, I will share 10 such long term investment options in India.
-With these you can smartly diversify your investment portfolio & grow your money further.
+With these, you can smartly diversify your investment portfolio & grow your money further.

 Jump to Section

 - 11 Long Term Investment Options in India 2020

 - #2.
 Investment in Mutual Funds

 - #10.
 Buy any ULIP plan for a long term

 - #11.
 Invest in Bonds

 11 Long Term Investment Options in India 2020